RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 #### Emissions (Diesel PM, NOx, and CO2)

 These three inputs provide the fleet-averaged heavy-duty truck emissions per mile.
 Default values are 2022 EMFAC fleet-average estimates for the SCAQMD.

+#### Jobs per acre

+This input allows a user to estimate jobs provided by the selected warehouses at prescribed jobs per acre values.
+The default value is 8 jobs per acre as estimated by a bottom-up comparison of Inland Empire warehouse jobs and acres in 2023.
+Values between 4 and 20 are allowed.

 ### Detailed warehouse table